jennahd/PiN_meta-tutorial/README.md

 ### Adding binning information to Anvi'o

-Now that we have all of our binning information we can add it to our Anvi'o profile as a collection!
+Now that we have all of our binning information, we can add it to our Anvi'o profile as collections!

 First, let's activate our conda environment
 ```